Building an Accessible RCMP: The Framework to Deliver the First Departmental Accessibility Strategy and Accessibility Plan 2023-2025

 5. Procurement of goods, services and facilities

-- The overall desired result for communication technology and information management is to ensure our organization has relevant, update to Technology and Information Management infrastructure that meet the needs of persons with disabilities.
+The overall desired result for Information and Communication Technologies is to ensure our organization has relevant, update to Technology and Information Management infrastructure that meet the needs of persons with disabilities.

 In 2023, work will begin to create Technology and Information Management framework for accessibility, with input from employee networks.
 Processes will be put in place to enhance training and support for adaptive IT tools and technologies, with a particular focus on the hybrid work environment.